Codona (album): Reception

-Tyran Grillo, writing for Between Sound and Space, stated the following concerning the opening track: "From the opening gong, this album enchants with its dramaturgy, in which time and space are one and the same.
+Tyran Grillo, writing for ECM blog Between Sound and Space, stated the following concerning the opening track: "From the opening gong, this album enchants with its dramaturgy, in which time and space are one and the same.
 Against clicks and whistles, a subterranean sitar appears.
 In it, we hear the grumbling of voices.
 Cherry fills the vast emptiness with his sung trumpeting, so that the emptiness can only weep in return.
 Walcott's sitar is respectfully articulated, ever so subtle in its reverberant twang, providing a gelatinous backbone, such as it is, for Cherry's more immediate interpretations.
-From this, we get the tinny call of a clay drum and a flute hooked into every loophole, pulled to expose a more regular core...
+From this, we get the tinny call of a clay drum and a flute hooked into every loophole, pulled to expose a more regular core....
 Walcott's tabla signals the phenomenological urgency with which divine creation takes form, as if finding amid the contact of fluttering fingers along pulled skin the key to unspeakable life."